Sharp Eigenfunction Bounds on the Torus for large $p$: Exponential Sum Estimates

 We now make the change of variables $\alpha = k+l$ and $\beta=k-l$.
 This gives

 The assumption that $p$ is odd means that multiplication by $4$ as we sum over the cyclic groups is an isomorphism, and so we can replace it with $1$.
-If $\alpha \neq 0$, then by the geometric series formula the sum in $\beta$ is $0$.
+If $\alpha \neq 0$, then, by the geometric series formula, the sum in $\beta$ is $0$.
 Otherwise, it is $p$.
 This gives

 Which obviously allows us to conclude. \end{proof} To prove an identical bound for any odd natural number $q$, one may use the imported \Cref{4: QuadRecipGaussSumLemma} below.
 For a more elementary proof, we refer to \cite{gaussSumMurtySiddhi2017}.
-For even numbers, there may be an additional factor of $\sqrt{2}$ if $q$ is a multiple of $4$, see Corollary 1.2.3 in \cite{GaussJacobiBook} for a full statement.
+The case $p=2$ is trivial.
+For general even numbers, there may be an additional factor of $\sqrt{2}$ if $q$ is a multiple of $4$.
+See Corollary 1.2.3 in \cite{GaussJacobiBook} for a full statement.
+With this imported estimate, we have \Cref{4: stdGaussSumBndLemma} for all integers after proving the next lemma.

-Now we state a series of technical results which will use, along with the more general version of \Cref{4: stdGaussSumBndLemma}, to prove \Cref{4: GaussSumBoundProp}.
+We now also state a series of technical results which we will use, along with the more general version of \Cref{4: stdGaussSumBndLemma}, to prove \Cref{4: GaussSumBoundProp}.

 \begin{lemma}[Gauss sums are multiplicative] Assume $q = p_1p_2$ with $(p_1,p_2)=1$.
 Then

 \end{lemma} \begin{proof} We compute directly

 Because of our assumption that $a,p_1,$ and $p_2$ are all coprime, the Chinese Remainder Theorem implies that $p_2k+p_1l$ runs through all integers mod $p_1p_2$ as $k$ and $l$ vary.
 This enables the change of variables $z=p_2k+p_1l$, which yields